dungnq81/nhimgau/src/wp-content/plugins/gau-addons/readme.txt

 == Description ==

-Addons plugin for Haku Theme
+Addons plugin for Gau Theme

 == Installation ==

-1. Upload `haku-addons` directory to the `/wp-content/plugins/` directory
+1. Upload `gau-addons` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==